Let’s look at what Rule 14 says:

 Avoiding Contact

-“A boat shall avoid contact with another boat if reasonably possible.
-However, a right-of-way boat or one sailing within the room or mark-room to which she is entitled need not act to avoid contact until it is clear that the other boat is not keeping clear or giving room or mark-room.”
+However, a right-of-way boat, or one sailing within the room or mark-room to which she is entitled, need not act to avoid contact until it is clear that the other boat is not keeping clear or giving room or mark-room.

 The main reason for Rule 14 is to prevent damage or injury, and it trumps “right of way”.
 Nevertheless, you don’t need to react until you see that the other boat is not keeping clear.
 The idea is not to “take” right of way; otherwise, you can be disqualified irrespective of who is at fault.
 If it was reasonably possible to avoid contact, you are automatically penalised.
 However, you may be exonerated under Rule 43 if there is no damage or injury.